Chiu Hsien-chih

 Chiu Hsien-chih (born 29 April 1976) is a Taiwanese lawyer and politician.
 He contested the 2016 and 2020 legislative elections as a member of the New Power Party, winning the latter election.
 Chiu served as leader of the New Power Party between March and August 2019, and was reappointed to the role in an acting capacity in August 2020.

 Early life and education

 Chiu was born on 29 April 1976, and was raised in Zhuqi, Chiayi County, near Fengchih Lake.
 His mother was a factory worker and his father was a teacher.

-After Chiu earned a Bachelor of Laws (B.A.) and a Master of Laws (LL.M.) at National Taipei University, he lived in Germany for five years, where he completed a second LL.M. at Heidelberg University.
+Chiu studied law at National Taipei University, where he graduated with LL.B. and LL.M. degrees.
+He then lived in Germany for five years, where he completed a second LL.M. at Heidelberg University.
 Chiu returned to Taiwan in 2010, without completing Heidelberg's Doktor der Rechtswissenschaft program.
 He and his wife Huang Wan-ting moved to Huang's native Hsinchu, where the couple raised two children.